 Part of preventing a dangerous situation like this from happening in your home is by scheduling annual furnace tune-ups.
 Not just anyone should work on your system.
 Always employ the services of a reputable HVAC company.
 They will have the knowledge to thoroughly inspect your system to ensure it will operate safely throughout the winter.
 As an added benefit, by scheduling a tune-up, your system will perform much more effectively and efficiently.
 This means you will get a higher level of comfort along with reduced home heating costs.

-When you need qualified heating services, contact Princeton Heating & Air Conditioning.
+When you need qualified heating services, contact PFO Heating & Air Conditioning.
 Our NATE certified technicians have the training and experience to properly work on your heating system.
 Call today to schedule an appointment.

 Some of the areas we service include: Allentown, Hamilton, Princeton, Trenton and these zip codes: 08501, 08619, 08540, 08601 as well as all surrounding areas in Mercer County, New Jersey.